ashthornton/asscroll/README.md

 `innerElement: [data-scroll]` - The element that the `transform` translation will be applied to inside the parent element

-`ease: 0.1` - Smooth scroll easing
+`ease: 0.075` - Smooth scroll easing

+`touchEase: 1` - Smooth scroll easing on touch devices.
+A value of `1` will match the native scroll intertia

 `customScrollbar: false` - Enable the use of a custom scrollbar